polywrap/documentation/src/docs/quick-start/create-wasm-wrappers/build-deploy-test.md

 In the future, test environments will be easily configurable to include any nodes your Polywrap wrapper requires.
 :::

-Next, let's deploy the `SimpleStorage.sol` smart contract, and the `simplestorage.eth` Polywrap by running:
+Next, let's deploy the `SimpleStorage.sol` smart contract, and the `simplestorage.eth` wrapper URI by running:

 ```bash
 yarn deploy